N-amer/Dragon-merch-Figma-design/Update-log.md

 ## March 2024

 - **19th February 2024:**
   - Started learning and getting started with mobile app design.

 - **5th March 2024:**
   - Made navbar a bit responsive.

 - **6th March 2024:**
   - Made footer wrapable.

 - **7th March 2024:**
   - Added mobile layout.
   - Converted a frame to a group.

 - **8th March 2024:**
   - Added hamburger menu animation on the mobile version.
   - Centered the MerchComponents in the desktop version.

 - **10th March 2024:**
   - Created menu sidebar.

 - **11th March 2024:**
   - Added animation on the menu sidebar.

 - **12th March 2024:**
   - Added the power-up text on mobile.
   - Animated and adjusted the border-radius in the menu sidebar.

 - **14th March 2024:**
   - Added mobile merch 1, 2, and 3 components with animation.

 - **15th March 2024:**
   - Created a service section and added it to the desktop version.

 - **16th March 2024:**
   - Added a better SuperSaiyan image.

 - **17th March 2024:**
   - Added an About section with layout and temporary image.

 - **18th March 2024:**
   - Added structure to the contact section.

 - **19th March 2024:**
   - Example of the contact section is done.
   - Added contact section to the desktop version.

 - **21st March 2024:**
   - Made the text of the About section more fitting.
   - Added more shadows on some elements to make it more appealing to watch.

-- **22st March 2024:**
+- **22nd March 2024:**

-  - Created an services example for mobile.
+  - Created a services example for mobile.
-  - Added the services section in to the mobile version.
+  - Added the services section into the mobile version.

-- **23st March 2024:**
+- **23rd March 2024:**
   - Created a contact example for mobile.
-  - Added the contact section in to the mobile version.
+  - Added the contact section into the mobile version.

-- **25st March 2024:**
+- **25th March 2024:**

-  - Added "Our Mission" flipable card component in About us section and deleted the big text that doens't look appealing.
+  - Added "Our Mission" flipable card component in About us section and deleted the big text that doesn't look appealing.

-- **27st March 2024:**
+- **27th March 2024:**
   - Added "Our Mission" flipable card component in About us section.
   - Added "Quality" flipable card component in About us section.
   - Added "Community" flipable card component in About us section.

-- **28st March 2024:**
+- **28th March 2024:**
   - Added mobile About Us example.
   - Deleted the Diversity card component.
   - Added "Our Mission" flipable card component in mobile About us section.